 As recipient of two public art grant awards in Wisconsin 1981 and 1982, I completed two series of black & white photographs titled: “A Photographic Survey of the Physical and Social Environment of Downtown Madison" and "Our Land-Our Lives".
 This work, along with twenty years as a commercial free-lance photographer, further honed my observational and technical skills.
 These disparate experiences continue to inform my practice as a photographer.

-Florida-based since 2008, I exclusively focus my artistic practice as a street photographer using a digital camera to photograph where I live and travel.
+Florida-based since 2008, I exclusively focus my artistic practice as a street photographer using digital equipment to photograph where I live and travel.
 While I have photographed in Toronto and Paris, I am currently focused on locations in Florida, New York, Wisconsin and Iowa, my home state, with the intent to include additional states.
 I am interested in exploring complex, compressed colored shapes in my field of vision and how they are abstracted; how color confuses and vibrates and how this is expressed throughout America’s chaotic, socio-cultural landscape.
 It is the stuff of expressive urban and suburban life evident in late 20th early 21stcentury America.
 My intent is to make photographs that organizes this chaos into pictures and essays that works to show it with clarity, irony and humor.
 Streets, open roads and public places offers numerous possibilities to observe and improvise infinite unique moments.
 This ongoing series is titled, AMERICOLOR.

 · Licensing for reproduction in publications is available for purchase on a per usage basis.